numenta/nupic-legacy/examples/opf/clients/hotgym/prediction/one_gym/README.md

     ./run.py [--plot]

 If `--plot` is not specified, writes predictions to `rec-center-hourly_out.csv` file within the current working directory.
 If `--plot` is specified, will attempt to plot on screen using **matplotlib**.
 If matplotlib is not installed, this will fail miserably.

+### Cleanup

+    ./cleanup.py

+The previous steps leave some artifacts on your file system.
+Run this command to clean them up and start from scratch.